|Dean Brown Albritton|

-Dean attended the First Baptist Church in Wetumpka where she was baptized at age 12.
-She found new life in Christ through the ministry of E. Stanley Jones during an Ashram in 1960, near Silver Springs, Florida.
-Since then the Bible has been Dean's favorite book, although she loves to read historical novels and mysteries.
+As a child Dean attended the First Baptist Church in Wetumpka where she was baptized at age 12.
+Later she found new life in Christ through the ministry of E. Stanley Jones during an Ashram in 1960.
+Since then the Bible has been her favorite book.
+She also enjoys reading historical novels and mysteries.

-Enriched by her persistent study of the Bible, and inspired by the teaching of her friend Estelle Carver, Dean became a gifted teacher of the holy scriptures.
-Out of the pain and joy of her own life, she is able to relate the promises of God to the ordinary experiences of living.
+Inspired by the teaching of her friend Estelle Carver, Dean became a gifted teacher of the holy scriptures.
+Out of the pain and joy of her own life, she relates the promises of God to the ordinary experiences of life.

 Poetry has been a delightful outlet for Dean to express her rich insights about life.
-In her book, Misplaced Heart, she shared some of her spiritual discoveries in poetry and prose.
-Many of her enjoyable poems are woven into the inspiring story of her journey of faith.
-Readers easily identify with her as they laugh and cry or admire her courage.
+In her book, The Yellow Butterfly (available from Amazon.com), she shares some of her spiritual discoveries in poetry and prose, insights growing out of her faith journey.